- Professor of Health Education and Director of the Institute for Global Engagement

 Professor Allegrante has had over two decades of continuous funding from the National Institutes of Health that has supported a collaborative program of behavioral research to improve self-management and health outcomes in people with chronic disease.
 He has produced an extensive bibliography of published work, a significant corpus of which has illuminated a transdisciplinary understanding of adherence to and maintenance of behavioral change.
 He has also been in the vanguard of professional preparation and workforce development in global health promotion.

 Allegrante has been a W. K. Kellogg Foundation National Fellow and a Pew Health Policy Fellow at the RAND/UCLA Center for Health Policy Study.
 A Past President and Distinguished Fellow of the Society for Public Health Education, he received the Distinguished Career Award in Public Health Education and Health Promotion from the American Public Health Association.

-He is a member of the Society of Behavioral Medicine and a Fellow of the New York Academy of Medicine.
-He also is an elected member of the Academy of Behavioral Medicine Research and globally elected member of the Board of Trustees of the International Union for Health Promotion and Education.
+He is a member of the Society of Behavioral Medicine, a Fellow of the New York Academy of Medicine, and an elected member of the Academy of Behavioral Medicine Research, and currently sits as a globally elected member of the Executive Board of the International Union for Health Promotion and Education.